Restoring the Past: Can You Really Bring Your Old Rolled Photos Back to Life?

 Once the photo is flattened and dried, the actual restoration process begins.
 To strengthen the fragile paper, it can be backed with acid-free parchment.
 Any cracks or missing pieces can be carefully filled with acid-free glues or starch paste, sometimes requiring meticulous work akin to putting together a jigsaw puzzle.
 This is where the immense patience and skills of preservation artists come into play, as they strive to restore the photo as close to its original state as possible.

 Remember, while restoring a rolled-up photo is entirely possible, it’s a delicate process best left to professionals to ensure the best possible outcome for your treasured memories.

-Once such museum I have contacted before, the Royal Academy of Arts in London perform this kind of dry repairs, but have yet to confirm if they have the moisture picture restoration facility.
+One such museum I have contacted before, the Royal Academy of Arts in London perform this kind of dry repairs but have yet to confirm if they have a moisture picture restoration facility.

-Once in this dry state the digital photo restoration can begin whereby the picture is scanned and then restored as in the conventional way.
+Once in this dry state, the digital photo restoration can begin whereby the picture is scanned and then restored in a conventional way.

 Once you have a photo that can be scanned and you need a photo restoration but don’t know where to start, check out my main photo repair page for more details on how I can help you and how you can hire me.